Equestria: Crystal Empire

 The Crystal Empire is introduced in season three's premiere episode.
 It was founded by Princess Amore, a female unicorn who appears in the IDW comics' "My Little Pony: FIENDship is Magic Issue #1" and whose name appears in Little, Brown and Company's "The Journal of the Two Sisters".
 Celestia addresses the Crystal Empire as a sister nation that is part of Equestria, and the crystal ponies refer to themselves as Equestrian.
 In "The Ballad of the Crystal Empire", Twilight Sparkle mentions the Crystal Kingdom as part of the Crystal Ponies' history.
 It is also home to the Crystal Ponies.
 The book "Twilight Sparkle and the Crystal Heart Spell" names the Crystal Empire as part of Equestria.

-The Crystal Empire is considered a semi-autonomous region within Equestria, and a non-sovereign monarchy ruled by Princess Cadance and Prince Shining Armor, who were installed by Princess Celestia.
-The Crystal Empire is technically the oldest of Equestria's principalities; its existence predates the founding of Equestria by centuries.
-At an unspecified timeframe predating Luna's banishment, The Sisters ended a conflict and enslavement instigated by King Sombra; his death cursed the capital causing it to vanished from existence.
+The Crystal Empire is considered a semi-autonomous city-state and region within Equestria, and a non-sovereign monarchy ruled by Princess-Regnant Cadance and Prince-Consort Shining Armor, who were installed by Princess Celestia.
+The Crystal Empire is technically the oldest of Equestria's principalities.
+It was ruled by Princess Amore before the unification of the three pony tribes; its existence predates the founding of Equestria by centuries.
+Amore later befriended Luna and Celestia when they began traveling Equestria.
+At an unspecified timeframe predating Luna's banishment, Amore was defeated by Sombra when he first rose to power; she was turned to solid crystal, shattered and scattered across the world.
+The Sisters ended a conflict and enslavement instigated by King Sombra; his death cursed the capital causing it to vanished from existence.

 The Crystal Empire reappears over 1000 years later, in the two-part Season 3 premiere, "The Crystal Empire".
 The Crystal Empire was annexed by Equestria after the second defeat of King Sombra.
 The Crystal Heart is the empire's most sacred magical artifact, which possesses the power to absorb, magnify, and deflect emotions.
 The crystal ponies used it in peacetime to exponentially amplify and project hope and love across Equestria.
-In times of conflict, it can be used as a weapon to demoralise the armies of would-be aggressors.
+In times of conflict, it can be used as a weapon to demoralize the armies of would-be aggressors.